Italy summons Austrian ambassador over planned border controls

-ROME Italy's foreign ministry summoned Austria's ambassador on Tuesday after Vienna said it was likely to set up controls to stop migrants passing the border between the two countries.
+ROME (Reuters) - Italy's foreign ministry summoned Austria's ambassador on Tuesday after Vienna said it was likely to set up controls to stop migrants passing the border between the two countries.

 Austrian ambassador Rene Pollitzer was called to the ministry's headquarters in Rome "following the Austrian government's statement about deploying troops to the Brenner (pass)", the ministry said in a statement.